 “No, I have not.”

-Hope paused to raise and eyebrow, and then continued.
+Hope paused to raise an eyebrow.

 “I assume you’ve learned the correct way to approach the Prince in his chamber.”